aleblancbio/timescale/README.md

 understand the mechanics behind.

--   `timeScale` and `timeShift` both start by performing validity checks, which are encapsulated in functions with name starting by validity (`validityConditions`, `validityModel`, `validityScaledPeriod`, `validityScaledTime`, `validityTime`).
+-   `timeScale` and `timeShift` both start by performing validity checks, which are encapsulated in functions with a name starting by validity (`validityConditions`, `validityModel`, `validityScaledPeriod`, `validityTime`).
 -   For the direct `timeScale`:
-    -   `conditions` variables are interpolated using `interpolateCond`, which return a list of functions associated to each variable.
-At the moment, only constant interpolation is possible, but other methods are planned for future versions.
+    -   `conditions` variables are interpolated using `interpolateCond`, which return a list of functions describing each variable in function of time.
+At the moment, only constant interpolation is possible, which only require evaluation at conditions time.
+        However, the approach allows to incorporate more easily other interpolation methods in the future.
     -   A composite model function is made by substituting the temporal response of variables (the interpolation of conditions) into model variables.
 The resulting model is a function depending only on time.
-    -   The composite model is integrated between two time bounds (`x1` and `x2`).
+    -   The composite model (available from `timeModel`) is integrated between two time bounds (`x1` and `x2`), using `timeModelIntegral`.
 They can be any values in the range defined by conditions.
+    -   In the case of constant interpolation, `timeModelIntegral` correspond to an analytical integration.
+The function `timeModel` compute once the summation of development at conditions time, the function `timeModelIntegral` simply refer to the the linear interpolation of this function.
 -   For the inverse option of `timeScale`:
     -   Models usually can return zero values, the rate therefore cannot be inverted before integration.